Lycolia/value-domain-dns-cert-register/README.md

 # Value Domain DNS Cert Register

-- This is Certbot Manual DNS-01 Challenge register for Value Domain!
+- This is Certbot DNS-01 Challenge auto-register for Value Domain!

 ## Required